davidgutierrezrubio/jmathanim/README.md

     }
 ```
 By default, it will create a movie into a subfolder of the project called `media`, with the name `<name_of_my_class>_widthInPX.mp4`.

+##Limitations

+Right now, the library is still in development, so there may be bugs and missing features.

 ## Dependencies